-The hydro test is usually used for post-construction testing of hazardous substances pipelines for liquids and pipelines for high-stress natural gas.
-In a pressure test, water inside the pipeline is pressurized by using specialized pumps to increase the test pressure water at a level above the maximum operating pressure of the pipeline.
+The hydro test is usually used for post-construction testing of hazardous substances in pipelines for liquids and pipelines for high-stress natural gas.
+In a pressure test, water inside the pipeline is pressurized by using specialized pumps to increase the test pressure water to a level above the maximum operating pressure of the pipeline.

-Operational integrity at the time of the weld, hydro test in the field, and even more important than the tube itself is guaranteed if the pressure test is completed successfully.
+Operational integrity at the time of the weld, hydro test in the field, and even more important than the tube itself, is guaranteed if the pressure test is completed successfully.
 Hydrostatic testing is widely used to periodically reassess the integrity of hazardous liquids and transportation pipelines.

-New hydro Test Protocols for Pipelines
+New Hydro Test Protocols for Pipelines

 If a pipe successfully passes a hydrostatic pressure test, it can be assumed that it does not have any defects in the tube tested at the time of the hydro test.
-This is particularly important when dealing with pipe sections that are susceptible to cracking hazards, such as stress corrosion cracking or SCC, or break threats produced before about 1970 using low-frequency electrical resistance welding (LFERW) and longitudinal seam back welding (LW).
+This is particularly important when dealing with pipe sections that are susceptible to cracking hazards, such as stress corrosion cracking, or SCC, or break threats produced before about 1970 using low-frequency electrical resistance welding (LFERW) and longitudinal seam back welding (LW).

-Experience has shown that, in some cases, depending on the operation, some seams, the pipe threatening to crack may be susceptible to breaking.
-Under pipeline safety regulations (subpart E of 49CFR§195), hydrostatic test Tubes for hazardous liquids require testing at least 125% of the maximum working pressure (MOP), for at least four continuous hours, and another 4 hours at a pressure of at least 110% of MOP if the tubing is not visible.
+Experience has shown that, in some cases, depending on the operation, the pipe threatening to crack may be susceptible to breaking.
+Under pipeline safety regulations (subpart E of 49CFR§195), hydrostatic test Tubes for hazardous liquids require testing at least 125% of the maximum working pressure (MOP), for at least four continuous hours and another 4 hours at a pressure of at least 110% of MOP if the tubing is not visible.

-If there is concern about latent cracks that can grow due to a phenomenon known as "pressure reversals," then a test at the maximum pressure of 139% of the MOP can be conducted for a short period of about (1/2 hour).
+If there is concern about latent cracks that can grow due to a phenomenon known as "pressure reversals," then a test at the maximum pressure of 139% of the MOP can be conducted for a short period of about 1/2 hour.
 The peak test will serve to "clean" any cracks that may otherwise grow during pressure reductions after hydrostatic testing or as a result of short-term pressure cycles.

 Problems for hydro testing in deep waters

-The hydrotest is one of the quality control measures and condition monitoring services used to protect the installed piping systems during condition monitoring services.
+The hydro test is one of the quality control measures and condition monitoring services used to protect the installed piping systems during condition monitoring services.
 The individual components of the pipeline for the planned benefits are an integral part of the design process.

 For deep-water subsea systems, external pressure loads should be considered in the design to be consistent with fundamental physics.
 Hydrostatic conditions, both internal and external, are essential to determine internal and external pressure loads in all positions.
 All guidelines, industry standards, or RPs and design documents (including requests for authorization) must be explicit, whenever possible, about the definitions of the word "pressure."
-Wherever "pressure" is described, the position must be defined for the wellhead, at the inlet valve, or the flow line's deepest point.
+Wherever "pressure" is described, the position must be defined for the wellhead, at the inlet valve, or at the flow line's deepest point.

 If the pressure is internal, external pressure, or differential pressure (that is, the difference between internal and external pressures).
 API RP 1111 is consistent with this terminology and is based on the use of differential pressure.
 However, it is recognized that currently, some regulations do not use the term "differential" pressure, but piping design codes do in condition monitoring services.
-Technomax provides in class condition monitoring services in UAE.
+Technomax provides in-class condition monitoring services in the UAE.